-Building on the success of a well-established curriculum in general pediatrics, pediatric residents in their second year select from one of three “pathways" which allow for a personalized and focused approach to the completion of their residency experience.
+Building on the success of a well-established curriculum in general pediatrics, pediatric residents in their second year select from one of three "pathways" which allow for a personalized and focused approach to the completion of their residency experience.
 The Primary Care Pathway is designed to address the needs of residents planning to enter a career in outpatient general pediatrics.
-The Inpatient Pathway provides experiences in inpatient medicine for those with career goals in hospital medicine, critical care or neonatology.
+The Inpatient Pathway provides experiences in inpatient medicine for those pursuing hospital-based careers, such as hospital medicine, critical care, emergency medicine, or neonatology.
 The Integrated Pathway serves the needs of residents who foresee a career that will have both outpatient and inpatient components (for example, those pursuing a subspecialty fellowship), as well as residents who remain undecided on a career path.

 In addition, residents assist in the instruction of medical students from Drexel University College of Medicine and Temple University School of Medicine who have clerkships and senior electives at St. Christopher's.
 Students may come from other medical schools from across the country.

 Each year St. Christopher's Hospital for Children receives thousands of applications to its Pediatric Residency Program, from which about 400 are chosen to interview.
-From this group, St. Christopher's picks 24 categorical PL-1 residents, who anticipate remaining for three years and two 2-year categorical positions for those planning a career in child neurology through the National Resident Matching Program.
+From this group, St. Christopher's picks 24 categorical PL-1 residents, who anticipate remaining for three years and two 2-year positions in our Child Neurology residency program, both through the National Resident Matching Program.

-NOTE: As of July 1, 2015, we will no longer be offering a one-year preliminary position.
+NOTE: As of July 1, 2015, we no longer offer a one-year preliminary position.

-Our criteria include traditional measures of academic excellence, as well as evidence of leadership, dedication to community service and enthusiasm for serving the needs of children.
+Our criteria for resident selection include traditional measures of academic excellence, as well as evidence of leadership, dedication to community service, and enthusiasm for serving the needs of children.
 Please note the following requirements for consideration of your application: